nickp60/weird_one_offs/testing_3_prophage_finders/README.md

 # Testing 3 Prophage finding tools

 I was searching for the best prophage finding tool for bacterial genomics.
 After a literature review and recommendations from colleagues, I decided on 3: Phispy, VirSorter, and ProphET.
 I also throw in PHASTER, but as it is not open source, I decided against it.
-Having code available is peer review is important to me.
+Having code available to peer review (or in this case, to install locally) is important to me.
 If the title of this post bothers you, just pretend I am using 0-indexed counting.

 ## Our test data
 Erwinia carotovora subsp. atroseptica SCRI1043 [BX950851.1](https://www.ncbi.nlm.nih.gov/nuccore/BX950851.1), was chosen for a test bug, as one of the submitters confirmend that considerable human effort went into manually annotating the prophages.